ph7klw76/Advanced_Computational_Methods/README.md

 I build not to impress — but to **preserve clarity**, in a world moving too fast to think clearly.

+You want to learn Python.
+Follow this path.

 ### This assumes that you have a good grasp of Python coding based on the passing standard of [MITx Computational Thinking using Python](https://www.edx.org/xseries/mitx-computational-thinking-using-python) or else take the course and get certified.
 Alternatively you learn and do exercises from [Introduction to Computer Science and Programming in Python](https://ocw.mit.edu/courses/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/)